eject

 DESCRIPTION

-Eject allows removable media (typically a CD-ROM, floppy disk, tape, or
+eject allows removable media (typically a CD-ROM, floppy disk, tape,

-JAZ or ZIP disk) to be ejected under software control.
-The command can
+JAZ, ZIP or USB disk) to be ejected under software control.
+The command

-also control some multi-disc CD-ROM changers, the auto-eject feature
+can also control some multi-disc CD-ROM changers, the auto-eject

-supported by some devices, and close the disc tray of some CD-ROM
+feature supported by some devices, and close the disc tray of some

-The device corresponding to <name> is ejected.
-The name can be a device
+The device corresponding to device or mountpoint is ejected.
+If no name

 There are four different methods of ejecting, depending on whether the